opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 ## Slide 9: Distribution of Similarity

-Lets try again for the similarity betwen words, with similarity being computed from the dot product of vectors.
+Lets try again for the similarity between words, with similarity being computed from the dot product of vectors.

+The word-vectors are the word-disjunct pairs.

 Wow!
 What a world of difference!
 A nearly perfect Bell curve!
 It's stunning!